To,

 Gammon was looking at opportunities to expand its presence in burgeoning Indian power sector.
 Gammon had a strong legacy of credentials in power sector across thermal, hydro and nuclear power plants in the field of civil work including tunnels, intake well, dams, and specialized work like cooling towers, chimneys, etc., Gammon decided to become a "one stop energy shop" in power sector by expanding presence across entire energy value chain.
 This was done by combining existing civil EPC capability in power with manufacturing and supply of power equipment, transmission & distribution and operations and maintenance capabilities across thermal, hydro, nuclear and non-conventional forms of energy.
 By doing this Gammon would become eligible for bidding and executing mega turnkey projects in rapidly growing and large supercritical thermal power projects.

 Gammon has completed over 2000 projects of small, medium and large scale covering majority states and districts of the country in its first 100 years.
-Gammon has delivered 20 projects Building the Nation in its each first 100 years.
-Many of the Companies during the period have achieved such record in their entire existence.
-It has successfully completed projects internationally as well.
-It is Gammon which has acquired the title of Builders to the Nation by developing all types of infrastructure projects from Kashmir to Kanyakumari and Kutch to Arunachal Pradesh.
+Gammon has delivered 20 Infra projects to the Nation in its first 100 years.
+Only one or two Companies during the period have achieved such record.
+Gammon recognized as Builders to the Nation by developing all types of infrastructure projects all over the country and also in several other countries.

 Slowdown of Economy and its effects on Gammon

-The residual Companys operations have been affected in the last few years by various factors including liquidity crunch, unavailability of resources on timely basis, delays in execution of projects, delays in land acquisition, operational issues etc. The Companys overseas operations are characterized due to weak order booking, paucity of working capital and uncertain business environment.
-Also the Companys current liabilities exceed the current assets by Rs.
-10,189.79 Crore as at March 31, 2024.
+The residual Companys operations have been affected in the last few years by various factors including liquidity crunch, unavailability of resources on timely basis, delays in execution of projects, delays in land acquisition, operational issues etc. The Companys operations are characterized due to weak order booking, paucity of working capital and uncertain business environment.
+The liquidity crunch has resulted in several winding up petitions being filed against the Company by various stakeholders for recovery of the debts which the Company has been settling as per the mutually agreed repayment terms.
+The liquidity crunch is affecting the Companys operation with increasing severity.
+The Secured lenders have recalled the various facilities, initiated recovery suits in the Debt Recovery Tribunals as well as filing a winding up petition with the National Company Law Tribunal, Mumbai bench under the Insolvency and Bankruptcy code.
+It only increased further in the quarter.
 The facilities of the Company with the Secured lenders are presently marked as NPA since June 2017.
 The liquidity crunch has resulted in several winding up petitions being filed against the Company by various stakeholders for recovery of the debts which the Company has been settling as per the mutually agreed repayment terms.
-The liquidity crunch is affecting the Companys operation with increasing severity.
-The Secured lenders have recalled the various facilities, initiated recovery suits in the Debt Recovery Tribunals as well as filing a winding up petition with the National Company Law Tribunal, Mumbai bench under the Insolvency and Bankruptcy code

 Revival Plan